-Every month, Nancy leads a workshop for young girls of colour struggling with their hair.
+Every month, Nancy leads a workshop for young Black girls struggling with their hair.

 Written, Directed and Produced by